Spekl/spekl.github.io/docs/quickstart.rst

 Next Steps
 ==========

 This is just a sample of the many things you can do with Spekl.
 As a user of Spekl most of your work will consist of adding and running checks.
-To browse some of the available checks, head over to the recipes section, here: :ref:`sec-recipes`.
+To browse some of the available checks, head over to the recipes section, here: :ref:`sec-recipes`